 The genetic factors that have a role in the development of neuroblastoma in patients who do not have a family history are not well understood.
-Genome-wide association studies have identified a number of germline SNPs that are highly associated with neuroblastoma.
-These include SNPs within or upstream of CASC15, FLJ44180, BARD1, LMO1, DUSP12, HSD17B12, DDX4/IL31RA, HACE1, and LIN28B genes along with a common copy number variation within NBPF23.
+Common copy number variation of NBPF23 has been shown to be associated with neuroblastoma.
+This involves looking at the genes and how they differ between individuals.
+In addition, genome-wide association studies have identified a number of germline neuroblastoma susceptibility SNPs.
+These include SNPs within or upstream of these genes:

-A recent study has shown that rare germline variants in TP53 are also associated with neuroblastoma.
 However, these variants account for only a small portion of the risk for developing neuroblastoma.
-For more from Cancer.Net, read about the genetics of cancer.
-Learn more about genetic studies here (please note, this link takes you to an outside website).
+Read more about the genetics of cancer.
+Learn more about genetic studies here (please note this link takes you out of Cancer.Net).